 Brian is a Deputy Chief in the City of White Plains (NY) Fire Department.
 He holds certifications in Rope Rescue, Confined Space Rescue, Medium Structural Collapse(Shoring), Trench Rescue, Heavy Rigging, Advanced HazMat, and Ice/Cold Water Rescue.
 He is a certified NYS rope rescue instructor.

 He has spent the bulk of his career as a firefighter and company officer on the City's Heavy Rescue.
 Brian has been the principal rope Instructor for the WPFD for the last several years and implemented the department wide change to 11mm rope.

 Prior to becoming a Firefighter he spent 6 years on active duty in the United States Marine Corps.
 Brian lives with his wife Lena and 2 children in Pawling, New York and enjoys spending his free time hiking the nearby Appalachian Trail with the family.

 Cal is a 15 year member of the fire service with both career and volunteer experience.
-Cal is currently assigned as a firefighter to Squad 1 in Hamden (CT).
-He got his start in the fire service in his home town volunteer departments JR corps and is currently the departments Assistant Fire Chief and Deputy Fire Marshal.
+Cal is a Lieutenant with the Hamden (CT) Fire Department assigned to Squad 1.
+He got his start in the fire service in his home town volunteer departments JR corps and is currently a Deputy Fire Marshal there.